boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    measured data-plane traffic volumes are used to influence the placement of TE LSPs.
 One way of achieving this is to use distributed RSVP-TE with auto-bandwidth.
-Alternatively, the transport controller can use telemetry-driven automatic congestion avoidance.
+Alternatively, the RFCXXXX NSC can use telemetry-driven automatic congestion avoidance.
 In this approach, when the actual traffic volume in the data plane on given link exceeds a threshold, the controller, knowing how much actual data plane traffic is currently travelling along each